Sandeepreddy98/ConnectIN/homework.md

 Write logic to handle GET,POST,PATCH,DELETE API's and test them on postman Explore routing using ?,+,*, and regex
 Read Query params & Dynamic routes

+Task - 3
+Multiple route handlers
+next()
+next() and errors along with res.send() app.use('/',rh1,[rh2,rh3],[rh4,rh5,rh6],rh7)
+What is middleware & why do we need it how express handles request behind the scenes app.use() vs app.all()
+Write a dummy middle for adminAuth
+Write a dummy middle for all user routes, except login